1st Engineer Battalion (United States): World War I

 On 1 July 1916, the 1st Battalion of Engineers was redesignated the "1st Engineer Battalion".
 With the American entry into World War I, the battalion was expanded on 15 May 1917 to become the 1st Engineer Regiment, composed of six companies, and assigned to the 1st Infantry Division.
 As part of this expansion, Company C and Company D were reorganized to form the 6th Engineer Battalion the same day.
 A new Company C (the third company to bear the name), was formed to replace the company reorganized as part of the 6th Engineers.

 The regiment fought as part of the "Big Red One" and participated in the Lorraine and Meuse-Argonne campaigns and was awarded the French Fourragère and two awards of the Croix de Guerre for valorous service.
 Sergeant Wilbur E. Colyer of Company A received the Medal of Honor for advancing under fire and destroying a series of enemy machine gun positions near Verdun, France, in 1918.

 Between the wars

-In May 1922, the 1st Engineer Regiment arrived at Fort DuPont in Delaware City, Delaware, and garrisoned the army post until 1941.
-In 1931 and 1933 the unit was responsible for floating six sets of officer quarters from Fort Mott in Pennsville, N.J., just across the Delaware River.
-From 1934 to 1936, the unit was commanded by Col. Ulysses S. Grant III, the grandson of the former general and president.
-The unit oversaw the Civilian Conservation Corps and Works Progress Administration programs while in Delaware.
-At Fort DuPont, the First Engineers along with these civilian workers, constructed four identical sets of brick duplexes and a 398-seat movie theatre, all of which still stand today.
+The regiment arrived at the port of New York 3 September 1919 on the USS Orizaba, and was transferred 4 October 1919 to Camp Zachary Taylor, Kentucky.
+It was transferred again on 16 September 1920 in a permanent change of station to Camp Dix, New Jersey.
+Transferred in September 1922 to Fort DuPont, Delaware.
+Company D constructed a 368-foot pontoon bridge across the Winooski River at Burlington Vermont, in November 1927 to replace a bridge washed out during the heavy floods that fall.
+The company remained on duty to maintain the bridge until October 1928.
+Company A (commanded by First Lieutenant Leslie R. Groves) was attached to the 29th Engineer Battalion (Topographic) 15 October 1929-25 July 1931 and conducted surveys in Nicaragua for possible canal routes across Central America.
+In April 1933, the regiment assumed command and control of the Delaware Civilian Conservation Corps (CCC) District.
+In 1931 and 1933 the unit was responsible for floating six sets of officer quarters from Fort Mott in Pennsville, New Jersey, just across the Delaware River.
+The regiment undertook a construction and renovation project from February to November 1934 at Camp Dix to improve roads, build artillery shelters, and construct vehicle maintenance buildings.
+Other projects included four identical sets of brick duplexes and a 398-seat movie theatre, all of which still stand today.
+From 1934 to 1936, the unit was commanded by Colonel Ulysses S. Grant III, a grandson of the former general and president.
+The regiment assisted in the summer training of Organized Reserve engineer units of the First, Second, and Third Corps Areas at Fort DuPont 1922-39.
+On 9 October 1939, the 2nd Battalion was redesignated as the 27th Engineer Battalion (Combat) and relieved from the 1st Division, while the 1st Battalion was redesignated on 12 October 1939 as the 1st Engineer Battalion (Combat); the regiment, less the 1st and 2nd Battalions, was disbanded on 16 October 1939.